Pregnancy SmartSiteTM

 Causes

-Lung problems are common in RA.
+Lung problems are common in people with RA.
 They often cause no symptoms, but for some people they are the main symptom of their RA.

 The cause of lung disease associated with RA is unknown.
 Sometimes, the medicines used to treat RA, especially methotrexate, may result in lung disease.